 By default, you can deploy DAGs to an Airflow Deployment by building them into a Docker image and pushing that image to the Astronomer Registry via the CLI or API.
 This workflow is described in Deploy DAGs via the CLI.

-This mechanism builds your DAGs into a Docker image alongside all other files in your Airflow project directory, including your Python and OS-level packages, your Dockerfile, and your plugins.
+This mechanism builds your DAGs into a Docker image alongside all other files in your Astro project directory, including your Python and OS-level packages, your Dockerfile, and your plugins.

 The resulting image is then used to generate a set of Docker containers for each of Airflow's core components.
 Every time you run

-astro deploy via the Astronomer CLI, your DAGs are rebuilt into a new Docker image and all Docker containers are restarted.
+astro deploy in the Astro CLI, your DAGs are rebuilt into a new Docker image and all Docker containers are restarted.

 Since the image-based deploy does not require additional setup, we recommend it for those getting started with Airflow.